mEsUsah/haxor.no/plugins/haxor/README.md

-# haxor plugin for Craft CMS 3.x
+# Haxor.no plugin for Craft CMS 3.x

 Plugin for haxor.no